andreykobal/oasys-happy-tomoone-cat/README.md

 - **Game Integration**: Use your minted avatar as a skin in supported games.

-- **Blockchain Deployment**: Mint your AI NFT avatar directly to the Oasys testnet.
+- **Blockchain Deployment**: Mint your AINFT avatar directly to the Oasys testnet.

 ## Prerequisites